-The information contained in this manual is believed to be correct at the time of printing and does not form part of any contract.
-The manufacturer reserves the right to change the specification of the product and its performance, and the contents of the manual, without notice.
+The contents of this guide are believed to be correct at the time of printing.
+In the interests of commitment to a policy of continuous development and improvement, the manufacturer reserves the right to change the specification of the product or its performance, or the content of the guide without notice.